Illegal Dumping is Everyone’s Problem

 (for unincorporated areas)

-You can also go online to www.acpwa.org/request-services to report illegal dumping in the county.
+You can also go to the Alameda County Public Works Agency website to report illegal dumping online.

 Two free bulky pickups a year